KPRP (AM): KHNR

-Final years
+Cox, SummitMedia and two donation attempts

 Shortly after launching KHNR-FM, Salem announced it would trade two AM stations, KHNR and KPHW (940 AM), to Cox Radio in exchange for KGMZ-FM 107.9.
 The swap took effect at the start of 2005, at which time the 650 frequency acquired the call sign KRTR and adopted an easy listening format.

 Cox shed its Honolulu cluster and several others to SummitMedia in 2013.
 The station was then leased to Pinoy Power Radio under a new local marketing agreement that October 4.
 Pinoy Power operated KPRP with a mix of Filipino language and other multicultural programming from studios in downtown Honolulu's Fort Street Mall.

 In early 2021, KPRP went dark; it returned to the air with 1,000 watts in February 2022, citing a faulty transmitter for the silence.
-The license was surrendered to the Federal Communications Commission on December 5, 2022, and was canceled the same day.
-It was reinstated on December 30, 2022 and remains silent.
+The license was surrendered to the Federal Communications Commission on December 5, 2022, along with KKNE (the former KPHW).
+Both licenses were reinstated by March 2023 when Saul Levine's Advanced Public Radio agreed to accept them via a donation; after the donation agreement fell apart two months later, the licenses were deleted again.
+SummitMedia ultimately reinstated and donated the licenses for KPRP and KKNE to the Raleigh-Wake Chapter of the National Alumni Association of Shaw University in August 2023, which stipulated that KPRP and KKNE be run as non-commercial educational stations.
+KPRP resumed broadcasting on November 22, 2023, with the donation pending.